gflobe5510/gflobe5510.github.io/_posts/2025-09-03-automated-pnl-pandas-excel.md

 ---

 layout: post
-title: "Automated P\&L from Raw Transactions with pandas + Excel" reading\_time: "7–9 min read"
+title: "Automated P&L from Raw Transactions with pandas + Excel" reading\_time: "7–9 min read"
 ---

 Most finance teams still copy/paste into spreadsheets.
-This post shows how to build a **repeatable monthly P\&L** from raw transactions using **pandas** and export a clean, formatted **Excel** report—ready for leadership—without manual work.
+This post shows how to build a **repeatable monthly P&L** from raw transactions using **pandas** and export a clean, formatted **Excel** report—ready for leadership—without manual work.

 You’ll get: